biginterview/biginterview-docs/source/docs/partners/_integration.md

 <div class="alert alert-warning">
-  Please note the difference in the link returned by the [track progress][user-track] endpoint and the one supplied to the SSO login integration.
+  Please note the difference in the link returned by the
+  <a href="#retrieve-track-progress">track progress</a> endpoint and the one
+  supplied to the SSO login integration.
 </div>

 * **Track Progress Response:** `/members/curriculum?chapter=6`.